renehorstmann/rhc/style.md

 ## <a name="S-oo"></a>Object Orientation in C
-Although the C programming language doesn't support object orientated programming nativly, it's still possible and quite easy.
+Although the C programming language doesn't support object orientated programming natively, it's still possible and quite easy.

 ### <a name="S-oo-not"></a>When not to use
 Unlike many do, you should NOT use OOP in every scenario!
-In most cases its unaccesary to use all features of it and it can slow down your program.
+In most cases its unnecessary to use all features of it and it can slow down your program.
 Imagine you write a game in an OOP manner with the following hierarchy:
 + Item (base class)
     - Invisible